andreasbm/web-config/src/lib/rollup-plugins/html-template/README.md

 # rollup-plugin-html-template

-A rollup plugin that injects the bundle entry points into a HTML file.
+A Rollup plugin that injects the bundle entry points into a HTML file.

 ## Usage